Best Rugged Laptops

 Wouldn’t it be nice to unplug yourself from all of the devices that hold dominion over you and go live in the woods for a while?
 While it might seem like a nice fantasy- it actually could be a reality if you invest in the right gear.

 With the help of a rugged laptop in your backpack- you’ll be able to check in on your business before you set off in the morning and before you go to bed.
 They were originally manufactured for those working in harsh conditions such as field service and the military, but have generated a following from consumers that are a little rough on their tech.
-These devices are really able to take a beating, so you won’t be constantly worried about that status of your electronic devices that are slung over your back.
+These devices are really able to take a beating, so you won’t be constantly worried about the status of your electronic devices that are slung over your back.

 In a Hurry?
 The test winner after 15 hrs of research